eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 # 5. Block Lifecycle

 Blocks are created by the active producer on schedule during its assigned timeslot, then relayed to other producer nodes for syncing and validation.
 This process continues from producer to producer until a new schedule of producers is approved at a later schedule round.
 When a valid block meets the consensus requirements (see [3.
-EOSIO Consensus](#3-eosio-consensus-dpos--abft)), the block becomes final and is considered irreversible.
+Antelope Consensus](#3-eosio-consensus-dpos--abft)), the block becomes final and is considered irreversible.
 Therefore, blocks undergo three major phases during their lifespan: production, validation, and finality.
 Each phase goes through various stages as well.

 ## 5.1.
 Block Structure